Maryland Transportation Authority Police: Equipment

-The Maryland Transportation Authority Police currently use the police package Ford Crown Victoria, Ford Police Interceptor (sedan and utility models), Dodge Charger, Chevrolet Impala, and Chevrolet Caprice as their primary patrol vehicles.
+The Maryland Transportation Authority Police currently use the police package Chevrolet Tahoe, Ford Police Interceptor (sedan and utility models), Dodge Charger, Chevrolet Impala, and Chevrolet Caprice as their primary patrol vehicles.
 Chevrolet Express vans are used for prisoner transport.

 Maryland Transportation Authority Police Awards

 The Maryland Transportation Authority Police presents a number of awards to its members for meritorious service.
 The awards that the Maryland Transportation Authority Police awards to its officers are as follows: